 It is the mission of the Charlottesville Police Department to serve, protect, and improve the quality of life for those who reside, work, and visit our community.
 We are committed to creating a safer environment for our citizens and forming lasting community partnerships with the citizens of Charlottesville, and the people who visit.

 The Charlottesville Police Department is divided into four divisions of administration, investigations, support operations, and field operations.
 It has seven patrol districts with more than 100 sworn officers who patrol the entire city.
 The department serves a daytime population of approximately 100,000 people; including 46,000 city residents, 30,000 commuters, and 22,000 University of Virginia students.

 Charlottesville Police Department is Currently Hiring

-We are now accepting applications for the July 8, 2019 Police Academy.
+Please review the Minimum Police Applicant Requirements before applying online.
+We are now accepting applications for the January 2020 Police Academy.